AzamKhan5/AzamKhan5/README.md

 ### 👀 Interests:

-I’m passionate about machine learning and artificial intelligence its applications.
+I’m passionate about machine learning with a strong foundation in ML algorithms, tools, and techniques and its applications.

 ### 🌱 Currently Learning: